OscarDS/pymemdyn/README.md

         == Setup Molecular Dynamics for Membrane Proteins given a PDB. ==

         optional arguments:
            -h, --help            show this help message and exit -v, --version         show program's version number and exit -b OWN_DIR            Working dir if different from actual dir -r REPO_DIR           Path to templates of fixed files.
 If not provided, take the value from settings.TEMPLATES_DIR.
            -p PDB                Name of the pdb to insert into membrane for MD (mandatory).
 Use the pdb extension. (e.g. -p myprot.pdb)
            -l LIGAND, --lig LIGAND
                                  Name of the ligand, without extension.
 See input_guide.txt for details on how to generate the required pdb and forcefield files.
-          -a ALOSTERIC, --alo ALOSTERIC
+           -a ALLOSTERIC, --alo ALLOSTERIC
                                  Name of the allosteric, without extension.
 See input_guide.txt for details on how to generate the required pdb and forcefield files.
            -w WATERS, --waters WATERS
                                  Crystalized water molecules.
 File name without
                                  extension.
            -i IONS, --ions IONS  Crystalized ions file name without extension.
            -c CHO, --cho CHO     Crystalized cholesterol molecules file name without extension.
            --res RESTRAINT       Position restraints during MD production run.
 Options: bw (Ballesteros-Weinstein Restrained Relaxation -
                                  default), ca (C-Alpha Restrained Relaxation)
+           --llc LIGPARGEN_LIGAND_CHARGE
+                                 Charge of ligand for ligpargen (when itp file should be generated)
+           --llo LIGPARGEN_LIGAND_NROFOPTIMIZATIONS
+                                 Number of optimizations that ligpargen should use to generate itp file for ligand (only needed when itp is not provided)
+           --lac LIGPARGEN_ALLOSTERIC_CHARGE
+                                 Charge of allosteric for ligpargen (when itp file should be generated)
+           --lao LIGPARGEN_ALLOSTERIC_NROFOPTIMIZATIONS
+                                 Number of optimizations that ligpargen should use to generate itp file for allosteric (only needed when itp is not provided)
            -q QUEUE, --queue QUEUE
                                  Queueing system to use (slurm, pbs, pbs_ib and svgd supported)
            -d, --debug

 3. Updates are very easy thanks to the git versioning system.
 Once